TassioCarmo/havard-cs50x-week5-data-structures/README.md

 it stores the data and an pointer

 Using more space save time and consarve space loses times , that is the trade off

+other

+malloc uses space from the heap, which was drawn at the top of the picture, pointing down.

+There's also stack memory, which is where all of your local variables go.
+And where all of the memory used by individual functions go.
+And that was drawn in the picture is working its way up.
+That's just an artist's rendition of direction.

+The compiler, essentially, will also help keep track of which values are valid or not inside of the stack.
+Or really the underlying code that you've written will keep track of that for you.
+So it's managed for you at that point.